Roadworks map

 Purple – unique traffic conditions

-You can view the full text version of the Roadworks Report Friday 26 April - Friday 10 May 2024 here.
+You can view the full PDF version of the Roadworks Roundup here.

-The Roadworks Roundup is published every Friday afternoon and lists all our planned works for the next two weeks.
+The Roadworks Roundup is published every Tuesday and Thursday.

 Emergency road closures, or closures due to public events are managed by Tasmania Police.